van001/lesscode-fp/README.md

 # Examples

 ## Algorithms
-Even though FP langauge libraries provide implementation of many of the high level abstractions like sort, linked list etc, they do not provide all the abstractions.
+Even though FP language libraries provide an implementation of many of the high-level abstractions like sort, linked List, etc., they do not offer all.

-Algorithm questions span many domains and hence it becomes tricky to provide a single generic library.
+Algorithms span many domains, and hence it becomes tricky to provide a single generic library.

-Lesscode libarary provide generefic functions to solve many such coding problems.
+Lesscode library provides generic functions to solve many such coding problems.

 ### List
 [2sum](https://github.com/van001/lesscode-fp/tree/master/lesscode/examples/algorithms/2sum.js)

-Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+Given an array of integers nums and an integer target, return indices of the two numbers add up to the target.
 You may assume that each input would have exactly one solution, and you may not use the same element twice.
 You can return the answer in any order.